VividCortex/johnny-deps/README.md

 jd github.com/VividCortex/log
 ```

-Note that `jd build` will run `go build` at the project's root directory,
+Note that `jd build` will run `go build` at the project's root directory.
-*unless* there's an executable file named `build` there (the former takes
-precedence).
-In case there's such a build script, `jd` will simply run that
+However, the `make` command will be run instead if a file called `Makefile` or
+`makefile` exists in that directory; or otherwise `build`, if such an executable
+file is found.
+In any case, `jd` will run the appropriate build command and fail
-file and fail if it returns anything other than zero.
+if it returns anything other than zero.

 Extra logging can be added by using the global option `-v`.
 Otherwise the tool
 is completely silent (but setting an appropriate exit code), unless errors